lebedev05tmn/lebedev05tmn/README.md

 # Hello World 👋

 I am 18 y.o. programmer from Russia.
-Currently I am the student of SUAI in Saint-Petersburg and I am intersted in front-end development.
+Currently I am the student of SUAI in Saint-Petersburg and am interested in front-end development.

 ### Contacts